cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 The volume can be changed on the settings tab.
 Audio is not available if the volume is set to zero.

 On iOS, muting the phone also mutes audio from the emulator.
-Ocassionally the audio may glitch and stay off after resuming CloudpilotEmu from the background due to browser bugs.
+Occasionally the audio may glitch and stay off after resuming CloudpilotEmu from the background due to browser bugs.
 You can reenable audio by turning it off and on again.